 Monitor for blood pressure and clinical symptoms.
 Supportive management should be employed to ensure adequate hydration and to maintain systemic blood pressure.

 In the case of marked hypotension, infuse physiological saline solution; as needed, consider vasopressors (e.g., catecholamines i.v.).

-Benazepril hydrochloride tablets, USP are supplied as tablets containing 5 mg, 10 mg, 20 mg, and 40 mg of Benazepril hydrochloride for oral administration.
-The inactive ingredients are colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hypromellose, microcrystalline cellulose, polyethylene glycol, titanium dioxide and zinc stearate.
-In addition, Benazepril hydrochloride tablets, USP 5 mg and 10 mg contain iron oxide yellow, and Benazepril hydrochloride tablets, USP 20 mg and 40 mg contain iron oxide red.
+Benazepril hydrochloride is supplied as tablets containing 10 mg, 20 mg and 40 mg of Benazepril hydrochloride USP for oral administration.
+The inactive ingredients are colloidal silicon dioxide, crospovidone, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol 400, polysorbate 80, pregelatinized starch (maize) and titanium dioxide.
+In addition, the 10 mg contains iron oxide yellow and 20 mg and 40 mg contains iron oxide red.

 Benazepril - Clinical Pharmacology